-NICAZA'S Piedra Iman project covers a large alteration zone identifying an intrusion related iron oxide copper - gold (IOCG) system.
+The Piedra Iman project was acquired by Royal Road through its acquisition of Caza Gold in March 2017.
+The project covers a large alteration zone identifying an intrusion related iron oxide copper - gold (IOCG) system.
 Title had been received for 7,947.27 Ha.

 The Piedra Imán project was initially explored in the early 1970's by Noranda Inc. Noranda's work included the drilling of 17 shallow diamond drill holes and the development of one exploration adit.
 Noranda's drilling and underground sampling intersected significant widths of copper mineralization including DDH-851 (36.6 meters at 1.13% Copper), DDH-876 (14.8 meters at 1.65% Copper), DDH-846 (14.3 meters at 1.42% Copper) and DDH-818 (9.1 meters at 1.50% Copper).
 Samples were only sporadically assayed for gold, but drilling results included one interval of 3.6 meters at 6.3 g/t gold.
 These results were provided in analogue format, are historic in nature and have not been verified by a qualified person.
 Historic maps indicate that the exploration adit intersected gold and copper along its strike length with gold only mineralization dominating the southwestern end of the adit and combined copper and gold mineralization dominating the northeastern extent of the adit.
 There are no reports available to verify the style of adit sampling or to confirm the underground grades labelled on historic maps.
-Noranda abandoned the project due to the onset of hostilities related with the Sandinista revolution in 1978.
+Noranda abandoned the project due to the onset of hostilities related with the Sandinista revolution in 1974.